HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Additional Details

 For the training of MQG, the Med-LVLM is initialized from Lingshu-7B~\cite{Xu2025}.
 We use LoRA~\cite{Hu2022} for efficient fine-tuning.
 For the SFT process, its learning rate is set to 2e-4, the batch size is set to 64, and the number of epochs is 3.
 For the DPO process, its learning rate is set to 2e-5, the batch size is set to 64, and the number of epochs is set to 3.

 For the training of HKPT, the Med-LVLM is initialized from Lingshu-7B.
 We also use LoRA~\cite{Hu2022} for efficient fine-tuning.
-Its learning rate is set to 2e-5, the batch size is set to 64, and the number of epochs is set to 4.
+Its learning rate is set to 2e-5, the batch size is set to 64, and the number of epochs is set to 3.

 In our experiments, we use the development set, which has no overlap with the training and test sets, to tune the hyperparameters.
-The temperature of generation is set to 0 to ensure reproducibility.
+We use the AdamW~\cite{Loshchilov2019} as our optimizer.
+For the test stage, the temperature is set to 0 to ensure reproducibility.
+Detailed prompts are provided in Appendix~\ref{app:prompt}.
 Huggingface Trainer is adopted as the training framework for Med-LVLMs.